 The third set of objectives for my study will be to assess the plants and pollinator communities attracted by the seed mixtures.
 There is no research that indicates whether or not the seed mixes for CP-42 work in promoting pollinator habitat or diversity.
 A series of field experiments at the Texas Tech Quaker Research Farm will be used to assess pollinator diversity and flower attractiveness.
-The first field experiment will be conducted on six plots each measuring 15ft by 150ft.
-Each plot will be planted with the producers recommendation, Bamert Bird and Butterfly blend will be planted at a rate of 15 lbs per acre, and Native American Seed Bee Happy mix will be planted at 20 lbs per acre.
+The first field experiment will be conducted on six plots each measuring 4.57 m by 45.72 m.
+Each plot will be planted via the producers’ recommendation, Bamert Bird and Butterfly blend will be planted at a rate of 16.79 kg per hectare, and Native American Seed Bee Happy mix will be planted at 22.40 kg per hectare.
 Seeds will be sowed prior to the summer months to allow for proper overwintering.
-Each plot will have subsurface irrigation that will be turned on and off by a manual switch and receive either 0.25” weekly, 0.25” bi-weekly, or will be given no water.
-Bee bowls And manually sampling will occur within these plots to assess pollinator species that are attracted to or live within these species rich habitats.
+Each plot will have subsurface irrigation that will be turned on and off by a manual switch.
+Each plot will be given adequate water until seeds have germinated and the largest plants have reached five centimeters in height.
+After proper growth, the plots will receive either 0.3175 cm weekly, 0.3175 cm bi-weekly, or will be given no water.
+These amounts have been chosen because Lubbock on average receives 0.3175 cm of rain per week.
+Bee bowls, which are small solo cups that have been colored either yellow, blue, or left uncolored will be placed throughout the plots.
+Manual sampling such as sweep netting and timed observations will occur within these plots to assess pollinator species that are attracted to or live within these species rich habitats.
+Timed observations will begin when flowering has occurred and will continue until flowering has commenced in a bi-weekly manner.

 The second experiment will be conducted on individual plants within the seed mixtures.
 Each sub-plot will receive ample seeds to encourage growth.
-Each plant species will be measured weekly, and flowering dates, and pollen collected.
-When species flower, a sample will be taken to assess the overall flowers within each sub-plot.
+Each plant species will be measured weekly, and flowering dates recorded, and pollen collected.
+When a species flowers, a sample will be taken to assess the overall flowers within each sub-plot.
 I will follow the protocols used within Rowe et al. (2018) in regard to plant and pollinator sampling.
-Flowering dates will be used to assess when each plant within the seed mixture matures to create an ideal blend.
+Flowering dates will be used to assess when each plant within the seed mixture matures which will allow me to recommend an ideal blend.
 Bee bowls and manual sampling for pollinators will occur within each plant species to identify pollinator species that are attracted to or collect pollen.
 It is unknown if the plant species found within many CRP-CP42 seed mixes provide adequate resources for wild bees.
 For example, research suggests that polylectic, oligolectic, and monolectic species respond differently within a habitat, and it is unknown how these various feeding strategies are accounted for in seed mixes.
+As found in Table 1, most of the species are asters, it is unknown if these only attract or support a few pollinator species.
+Thus it is important to understand the pollinator community as a whole to include plant species that support many rare species compared to plants that support few common species.

 Constraints